mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I want to show that I come in peace because there's also this pretty yikes thing that happens where you email someone being all like "henlo ur website let me log in with username `admin` and password `admin`, maybe u wanna change that??? could just be me but let me kno what u think xoxo alex" and then they reply being like "oh so you're a HACKER and a CRIMINAL and you've HACKED ME AND MY FAMILY TOO and this is a RANSOM and ur from the DARK WEB i know what that is i've seen several episodes of mr robot WELL watch out kiddO bc me and my lawyers are bulk-installing tens of thousands of copies of [McAfee® Gamer Security](https://www.mcafee.com/en-us/antivirus/gaming.html) as we speak, so i'd like 2 see u try"

-### How about contacting Tony Abbott directly?
+### How about contacting Tony Abbott officially?
 I googled "tony abbott contact", but there's only his [official website](https://tonyabbott.com.au).
 There's no phone number on it, only a "contact me" form.

 ![Contact me form]()

 Yeah right, have you _seen_ the incredible volume of #content people want to say at politicians?
 No way anyone's reading that form.
 I didn't even try it.

-Who handles Tony Abbott's security?
-Surely someone does, he's the former PM.
-Did Tony Abbott even have personal security staff?
 I eventually realised the place I want to be reporting this lil fun fact was probably the government.

 ## The government

 It's a big place.

 There are like fifty thousand million different departments, and they all know which acronyms to refer to eachother by, but you don't.
 If you EVER call it DMP&C instead of DPM&C you are gonna be sucked into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells.
-And believe me, they've tried.
+And believe me, they've lost a lotta good people trying.

 I didn't even know where to begin with this.
 I called Tony Abbott's former political party, who were like "uhhhh we dunno what to do with this, nor do we know who to ask, did u try the contact form on his website or".
 Skip skip skip a few more calls like this.

-Who do I tell about a security problem not with a website, but the former Prime Minister of the Commonwealth of Australia serving the monarchy of Queen Elizabeth II?
+The problem was that my request was too niche.
+Who do I tell about a security problem not with a website, but the former Prime Minister of the Commonwealth of Australia serving the monarchy of Queen Elizabeth etc. etc. you get the idea

 ### The friends we made along the way

 Well, maybe I knew someone who knew someone.
 I asked hacker friends who seemed like they might know government security people.

 Look I don't really have a good explanation for this so I'm just gonna post the screenshot.